jim245/cs386team1/Deliverables/Implementation 1.md

 ## Adopted Technologies
 Unity - Used for the basics of creating the game, easiest to use for a group.<br>
-Github (Github Desktop) - Used to share working versions of the game and build on it in turns. <br>
+GitHub (GitHub Desktop) - Used to share working versions of the game and build on it in turns. <br>

 ## Learning/Training
 YouTube Videos - Primary learning source, varied tutorials with in depth guides. <br>